Simple lifestyle changes can often help reduce high blood pressure (hypertension), although some people may need to take medication as well.

 Possible side effects include dizziness when standing up, increased thirst, needing to go to the toilet frequently, and a rash.

 Low potassium level (hypokalaemia) and low sodium level (hyponatraemia) may also be seen after long-term use.

 Find out more about thiazide diuretics.

-Beta-blockers work by making your heart beat more slowly and with less force, thereby reducing blood pressure.
+Beta-blockers can reduce blood pressure by making your heart beat more slowly and with less force.